Can You Put Hardwood Over Tile

-- It is a relatively easy process that does not require as much effort or cost as installing new tiles from scratch.
+- It is a relatively easy process that does not require as much effort or cost as removing old tile flooring and installing new tile flooring.

 - Depending on the method used, it can be done quickly and efficiently.
 Glued-down planks will stay in place for years if the adhesive is of high quality while interlocking systems are easy to put together and can easily be taken apart should any repairs need to be made in the future.